Your bones are, and they're paying the price.

 -

-These medications focus on the consequences rather than the causes, attempting to use simplistic means to prevent the person from losing bone or to regenerate it, but this is neither effective nor beneficial to health, given the adverse effects of these medications. - In the best case scenario, it is recommended to take calcium and vitamin D, since these are two nutrients that are partly responsible for good bone health, and I say partly because there are many other nutrients and circumstances that lead to demineralization and loss of bone mass.
+These medications focus on the consequence rather than the cause, attempting by simplistic means to prevent bone loss or to regenerate bone, but this is neither effective nor beneficial to health, given the adverse effects of these medications. - In the best case, it is recommended to take calcium and vitamin D, since they are two nutrients that are partly responsible for good bone health, and I say partly because there are many other nutrients and circumstances that lead to demineralization and loss of bone mass.

-I'd like to welcome you to the exciting world of scientific (orthomolecular) nutrition, where you'll discover everything behind the loss of bone health and the vast majority of musculoskeletal problems and disorders.
+I would like to welcome you to the exciting world of scientific (orthomolecular) nutrition, in which you will be able to discover everything behind the loss of bone health and the vast majority of musculoskeletal problems and disorders.

-What does our body need to maintain good bone health?
+What does our body need to achieve good bone health?

 1. Nutrients:

-Beyond those we currently know, vitamin D and calcium (which are usually the only ones recommended), there are other very important ones, and which are often the ones behind said demineralization and bone deterioration.
+Beyond those we currently know, vitamin D and calcium (which are usually the only ones recommended), there are other very important ones, and which in many cases are the ones behind this demineralization and bone deterioration.

 Manganese

-In this case, a nutrient that not only contributes to good bone health (directly), but also curbs oxidative stress (oxidation), which is also behind deterioration in the body (and bones are no exception to its negative effects).
+In this case, a nutrient that not only contributes to good bone health (directly), but also puts a stop to oxidative stress (oxidation), something that is also behind the deterioration in the body (and bones do not escape its negative effects).

 Foods rich in this nutrient: whole grains, nuts (preferably walnuts), fruit (pineapple, blueberries), legumes, seafood, spices.